aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ```

-## Run the CloudFormation template to create the AWS resources
+### Step 5 - Run the CloudFormation template to create the AWS resources

-* [Deploy the CloudFormation stack using the AWS console or AWS CLI] -

-On your local machine, the current folder should now contain the CloudFormation template file setup-das-cfn.yaml

-### If IAM users are allowed AWS console access
+### Option 1 - If IAM users are allowed AWS console access

-You can log in to the AWS console using the new user that was just created.
+You can log in to the AWS console using the new user that was created in Step 3 (Option 1)

 Before you deploy the CloudFormation template, you will need to create a key-pair from the EC2 console, under "Network and Security".
 Name the key-pair "DASKeyPair" and choose RSA as the Key pair type.
 Choose .pem or .ppk as the Private key file format, depending on how you want to connect to the EC2 instance that will get created by the CloudFormation template.

 Once you have created the key-pair, you can run CloudFormation using the template file setup-das-cfn.yaml

+The setup-das-cfn.yaml should be available in the folder on your local machine where you ran the Step 4 (Option 1)

-Accept defaults for all the input parameters or modify them as needed.
+Accept defaults for all the input parameters (or modify them if needed), when running the CloudFormation template.

-### If IAM users are not allowed AWS console access
+### Option 2 - If IAM users are not allowed AWS console access

-**Note: If you do not have AWS console access, you can deploy the CloudFormation from your local machine or CloudShell.**
+**Note: If you do not have AWS console access, you can deploy the CloudFormation from your local machine.**

-**Execute the following commands from a terminal on your local machine or CloudShell (preferably from your local machine)**
+**Execute the following commands from a terminal on your local machine**

 ```
 aws ec2 create-key-pair --key-name DASKeyPair --key-format pem --key-type rsa --profile $AWS_USER --query 'KeyMaterial' --output text > DASKeyPair.pem